tropiano/blog-dsnat/_drafts/calcioanalysis-draft.markdown

 regr = linear_model.LinearRegression(fit_intercept=False)
 {% endhighlight %}

-In order to train the model one can use cross validation, there is already a library in scikit-learn that is very easy to use.
+In order to train the model one can use cross validation, there is already a library in [scikit-learn][scikit-link] that is very easy to use.

 {% highlight python %}
 from sklearn import cross_validation as cv